amarillier/KrankyBearLauncher/README.md

     Basically, use other applications, avoid Chrome and Edge on MacOS or expect to find many Chrome and Edge browser windows running constantly.
     If this can be improved in future, it will.
+- Some Windows GUI applications launch behavior is unpredictable and may be unreliable.
+While Chrome and Edge appear to work as intended and launch without the same process detachment MacOS does, other applications in Windows may have similar problems that are extremely difficult to reliably work around for detached process detection.
+Notepad is one such application, while Notepad++ and others work exactly as intended.
+    Notepad will launch a process, be detected, then immediately launch a detached child process that is not detected, and terminate.
+In this case, multiple Notepad processes would result and never be automatically terminated.
+A workaround for this, which unfortunately may not work for some other applications is to provide a parameter with a file name known to not exist.
+Notepad will indicate the file does not exist and ask to create it.
+At this time the launcher is able to keep track of that Notepad process with the prompt to create, leaving it to run, then terminating it at the end of the specified cycle.
+    That's a clumsy solution, but it works - your milage may vary.
+Test different application launches to see what works and what should be avoided.
 - See ReleaseNotes.txt for all recent changes and future plans